alexdremov/PathPresenter/README.md

 ## Why
 - `.sheet()` usages are usually messy, deviate from app architecture, and require additional business-logic
-- Creating view sequences in SwiftUI is not elegant if not messy
+- Creating view sequences in SwiftUI is not elegant and even not messy
 - MVVM is gorgeous, but what about one level above?
 Routing between MVVM modules is cluttered.

 ## Advantages